Miles Ahead (album): Composition and recording

 The album was originally recorded at Columbia's 30th Street Studio on May 6, 10, 23 and 27, 1957.
-On August 22, 1957, Davis re-recorded material to cover or patch mistakes or omissions in his solos using overdubbing.
-The fact that this album was originally produced in mono makes these inserted overdubbings rather obvious in the new stereo setting.
+On August 22, 1957, Davis rerecorded material to cover or patch mistakes or omissions in his solos using overdubbing.
+The fact that this album was originally produced in mono made these inserted overdubbings particularly obvious on the pseudo-stereo 1987 CD release.
+Columbia pulled that edition and replaced it with a 1993 CD release, which, in turn, was superseded by the 1997 Columbia/Legacy version, in full stereo for the first time and with four alternate takes.